Viewing a Request's Details

 Ignored Signals

-This datagrid lists any Signals that were excluded from the calculation.
+This data grid lists any Signals that were excluded from the calculation.
 Signals are typically ignored for the following reasons:

 | Reason | Description |